Milly got her first international travel experience this past week on our trip to Cozumel, Mexico.

 So, the trip.

-Tristen and I picked Milly up at lunch time (which is almost the last thing on her school schedule) on Friday (October 7) and drove to my parents’ house in Rougemont.
-My sister, Erin, had taken our dogs, Duke and Elmo, up there the previous week after she and the rest of my family had come down the previous weekend for Johnny and Torrie’s celebration, so we didn’t have to worry about having anyone to take care of them.
+Tristen and I picked Milly up at lunchtime (which is almost the last thing on her school schedule) on Friday (October 7) and drove to my parents’ house in Rougemont.
+My sister, Erin, had taken our dogs, Duke and Elmo, up there the previous week after she and the rest of my family had come down that weekend for Johnny and Torrie’s celebration, so we didn’t have to worry about having anyone take care of them.
 We filled all the food bowls with cat food and two dishes with water for Magic, our cat, before we left, and I fed Milly’s little Kenyan sand boa, Oreo, the night before.

 Mom had some dinner waiting for us when we got there.
 Erin was working and Dad was on a trip with friends.
 We got up nice and early, around 4:30.
 Mom took us to RDU, where we caught about a half hour flight to Charlotte.
 We met up with the rest of the family, who had flown directly from Wilmington, then we all had about a three hour trip to Cozumel.

 Breakfast most mornings was a pancake, bacon, a pastry, and chocolate milk, though she did eventually add in some yogurt with honey straight from a honeycomb.
 Lunch was usually quesadilla or pizza.
-Dinner varied depending on which restaurant we ate in, though we did finally make her get some broccoli, breaking our own rules.
+Dinner varied depending on which restaurant we ate at, though we did finally break our own rule and made her get some broccoli.
 Still, I would have to say she did a pretty good job not overindulging in desserts.
 There were times she skipped dessert because she was so full.
 She was also a big fan of some breadsticks that were thin, about as long as my arm, and kind of hard.
 They looked like wands, so when Milly got them she would say, “Bippity boppity bread!”

 We also gave her a good bit of freedom in coming and going.
 She got to stay in the room (which I could shout up to if I needed to, and in fact Milly dropped a piece of candy from the balcony that I caught with my mouth on the first try, though we didn’t get the second two) by herself a bit, though she could text me from her iPad if she needed to.
 She spent most of that time sitting in the hammock on the balcony enjoying the breeze and messing with the iPad or going over her Lion King script.
 I drew up a bath for Milly in the giant hot tub and accidentally added too much bubble stuff.
 It was very thick, but she enjoyed it.

 It took Milly a few days to get used to being able to ask people for whatever she wanted without checking with me or Tristen first or without having to worry about paying for it.
-I even got her to order us room service one day, just because I thought it would be a good thing for her to do.
+I even got her to order us room service one day, just because I thought it would be a good experience for her.
 There was a lot of little stuff, but we did a lot to try to build her self-confidence and independence.